sarah25barry/backstage/plugins/fyp/README.md

 ## Using the Plugin Locally

+Before using the plugin, you can run `yarn install` in the root directory to install all of the dependencies for the project.
+This single command will download all the essential dependecies which are set out in the `./package.json` file of the directory.

 You can access the plugin by running `yarn start` in the root directory, and then navigating to [/fyp](http://localhost:3000/fyp) for local development.

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.